noegroup/bgmol/README.md

     temperature: Temperature at which samples were created (in Kelvin).
     author: Who created the data?
     date: When was the data created?
-    ommsystems_version: (optional) Which version of ommsystems was used?
+    openmmsystems_version: (optional) Which version of openmmsystems was used?
     openmm_version: Which version of openmm was used for sampling?
     num_frames: Number of frames contained in the data set.
     size: (approximate) size of the data [specify number in KB, MB, GB]